 The Louisiana law goes on to mandate that every medical malpractice lawsuit "be filed at the latest within a period of three years from the date of the alleged act, omission, or neglect."
-This is known as a "statute of repose," and it means that no lawsuit can be filed if more than three years have passed since the malpractice occurred, no matter how serious the medical error might have been, and regardless of whether the patient had a reasonable opportunity to discover that he or she was harmed by it.
+This is known as a "statute of repose," and it bars lawsuit that are filed more than three years since the malpractice occurred, no matter how serious the medical error might have been, and regardless of whether the patient had a reasonable opportunity to discover that error and the resulting harm.

-Like a lot of states, Louisiana has a law on the books that limits (or "caps") medical malpractice damages, effectively limiting the amount of money that a successful plaintiff can receive, even after a jury has heard all the evidence at trial and found the defendant liable for medical malpractice.
-And Louisiana is pretty unique among states in that it has enacted a cap on the total amount of compensation available to a plaintiff, not just a limit on certain categories of damages (like those related to the patient's pain and suffering).
+Like a lot of states, Louisiana has a law on the books that "caps" medical malpractice damages, effectively limiting the amount of money that a successful plaintiff can receive, even after a jury has heard all the evidence at trial and found the defendant liable for medical malpractice.
+But unlike most of the other states with these limits, Louisiana has enacted a cap on the total amount of compensation available to a plaintiff, not just a limit on certain categories of damages (like those related to the patient's pain and suffering).

-Specifically, according to Louisiana Revised Statutes section 40:1231.2, the state limits total damages awards to $500,000 in medical malpractice cases, with the exception that costs of future medical care are not subject to the cap.
+Specifically, Louisiana Revised Statutes section 40:1231.2 limits total damages awards to $500,000 in medical malpractice cases, with the exception that costs of future medical care are not subject to the cap.

-The Louisiana Supreme Court has reviewed the constitutionality of this cap -- and upheld it in the face of challenges by medical malpractice plaintiffs -- as recently as 2012.
+The Louisiana Supreme Court has reviewed the constitutionality of this cap and upheld it in the face of challenges by medical malpractice plaintiffs.

-One twist to this cap is that any amount over $100,000 will be paid out through the Louisiana Patient's Compensation Fund, an insurance-type fund that automatically covers all state health care providers (public hospitals and associated physicians), and includes private doctors and other health care providers who have met certain eligibility requirements.
+One twist to this cap is that any amount over $100,000 will be paid out through the Louisiana Patient's Compensation Fund, an insurance-type fund that covers all state health care providers (public hospitals and associated physicians), as well as private doctors and other health care providers who have met certain eligibility requirements.